arcolinux/archlinux-kernel-manager/README.md

 ## What happens if a kernel installation fails

 The application will show a message that it has encountered an issue, and the log inside the progress window, should have the information required to understand why.
-In the event of a failure, the application will try to reinstall the kernel using the version previously installed.
+In the event of a failure, the application will attempt to reinstall the kernel using the version previously installed.

 # Community based kernels